terra-campaigns/arrival/factions/_factionGame.md

 ### Next 3877.7C1

 - Start Turnskull (5) and Acrisae (4)
-- Evaluate Rurkinar and FFKA situation (reduce their power?)
+- Evaluate Rurkinar and FFKA situation (reduce their power
+- Weird mutated/uncreated oozes have begun to take over the second level

 **Background actors**